larus-breeze/doc_larus/documentation/Vario/OneDocument.md

 |9	|DO1 | SteFly Canopy Flasher- Output|

 For easier pin identification these numbers are also molded into the female connector (scope of delivery).
-After wiring, settings must be made in the LARUS Vario Display, see chapter 6.4.3.4 AUDIO
+After wiring, settings must be made in the LARUS Vario Display, see [chapter 6.](#DIO-Doc)

 ### 4.3.4 AUDIO <a id='4.3.4'> </a>
 An audio socket is available for connecting a loudspeaker with a 3.5 mm jack plug.
 The internal resistance of the speaker must be between 4-8 Ω (max. output of 3 W @ 8 Ω).